 - Members of the target market reached by telephone or email surveys.

-The challenge with this approach, of course, is to select customer groups that represent a statistically valid sample of the overall market.
+The challenge with this approach is to select customer groups that represent a statistically valid sample of the overall market.
 One problem in this regard is that survey participation is—and must always be—voluntary.
-Often, the majority of customers who choose to participate in surveys are those who already have strong positive or strong negative opinions about the brand owner.
+Often, the majority of customers who volunteer as survey participants are those with strong positive or strong negative opinions about the brand owner.

 Online Search Queries and Click-Through Rate